-- All umpires registered with SRVGAL will be placed in the data base of the League Athletics system which is where the umpires will self assign their own games.
-In this database every umpire has been assigned a number designating their "level".
-Entry level will be assigned a 1 for at least the first season with SRVGAL, until they have umpired 5 games in any one season.
+- All umpires registered with SRVGAL will be placed in the database of the HorizonWebRef system which is where the umpires will self-assign their own games.
+In this database, every umpire has been assigned a number designating their "level".
+Entry level will be assigned a 1 for at least the first season with SRVGAL until they have umpired 5 games in any one season.
 Once 5 games have been officiated by a level 1 umpire, they will be eligible to move to level 2.
 It is the umpire's responsibility to advise the League Administrator and the Umpire in Chief when 5 games have been umpired.
 SRVGAL does not track that progress, so the move to level 2 will not be made until the umpire has advised SRVGAL.
-The other level numbers, which will be assigned, are 2,3 and 4 (most experienced).
-Many factors are considered when assigning the numbers, such as number of games which that person has umpired, the quality of umpiring provided in previously umpired games, the amount of times an umpire may have not shown up for assigned games, etc. SRVGAL is committed to do whatever is reasonable to help any umpire develop and move up in the "levels", but will make the final determination on the ranking of all umpires in the SRVGAL system.
+The other level numbers, which will be assigned, are 2,3, and 4 (most experienced).
+Many factors are considered when assigning the numbers, such as the number of games that person has umpired, the quality of umpiring provided in previously umpired games, the number of times an umpire may have not shown up for assigned games, etc. SRVGAL is committed to doing whatever is reasonable to help any umpire develop and move up in the "levels", but will make the final determination on the ranking of all umpires in the SRVGAL system.

 - If any umpire believes their assigned level is not commensurate with their level of skill as an umpire, please let the Umpire In Chief know and we will be happy to address the issue and consider any reasonable discussion related to the rating.

 - It is highly recommended that 1st-year umpires work with partners, particularly for the 1st season.

 Training is an important step in our preparation for our Spring 2023 season.